mint-lang/mint/src/ls/README.md

 | Call Hierarchy                | :negative_squared_cross_mark: |                                               |
 | Semantic Tokens               | :negative_squared_cross_mark: |                                               |
 | Monikers                      | :negative_squared_cross_mark: |                                               |

+### Code Action

+These are the supported code actions:

+* Order Entities (Module) - Orders entities in a module alphabetically, constants first then modules, other comments are not reordered, formats the whole file.

 ## Implementation